About The Quadrilateral And Why I’m Taking The Newsletter Plunge

 Q: When does it arrive?

-G.S.: Whenever I feel news, analysis and insight warrants.
+GS.: Whenever I feel news, analysis and insight warrants.
 But there will be at least one weekly edition delivered to your inbox, likely on Thursday’s via Substack’s clean, simple and annoyance-free format.

 Q: Why Thursdays?